After Donald Trump’s Blunders, Ukraine Embassy Asks People To Stop Using ‘The Ukraine’

 “Again, the President of the Ukraine said THERE WAS NO (ZERO) PRESSURE PUT ON HIM BY ME,” the original post read.

-The president is facing an impeachment inquiry after his communication with Ukraine after Nancy Pelosi announced that the House would open an investigation into the situation.
+The president is facing an impeachment inquiry as a result of his communication with Ukraine after Nancy Pelosi announced that the House would open an investigation into the situation.

 As The Inquisitr previously reported, impeachment has become increasingly popular with Americans.
 About 64 percent of Americans think that the Ukraine phone call is a serious problem, with 91 percent of Democrats saying the same.
 Of the people surveyed, 83 percent said that they weren’t surprised that Trump sought information from Ukraine on his political rival.